horijon/Multithreading/readme.txt

 -> ManagementFactory.getThreadMXBean.findDeadLockedThreads() can be used to find the dead locked threads.
 Preventing:-
 -> Include timeouts while acquiring locks
--> Maintain order of locks, i.e. if in one place it is trying to acquire lock A and then lock B, then in another place
-    as well first it needs to try for Lock A and then only lock B.
+-> Maintain order of locks, i.e. if it is trying to acquire lock A and then lock B in one place, then in another place as well, it should first try to get Lock A and then only lock B.
 -> We can maintain global ordering of the locking.
     eg; public void doSomething(Account account1, Account account2) {
             // extra logic to tweak to prevent from deadlock